Suma-ku, Kobe: Population

+Attractions

-There is a white sandy beach in this ward, which attracts tourists to the Kansai region for sun bathing and popular events during the summer season.
+There is a white sandy beach in this ward, which attracts tourists to the Kansai region for sunbathing and popular events during the summer.
 The beach is also a location in the Japanese literary classics Ise Monogatari, Genji Monogatari, and Heike Monogatari.
-Suma is often referred as an utamakura or meisho, and is mentioned frequently in waka, and in Noh, Kabuki and Bunraku dramas.
+Suma is often referred to as an utamakura or meisho, and is mentioned frequently in waka, and in Noh, Kabuki and Bunraku dramas.

+Transport

 Nowadays, people mainly live in Myodani, Myohoji and other northern parts of the ward.

 Myōdani Station is a major station in western Kobe.